-While I didn't put the Liv Langma Advanced Pro Disc on a race start line, I feel pretty confident that it would more than hold its own in the peloton.
-It might require a tweaking of the the 34/50 compact chainrings for a more race-appropriate selection, but it was tantamount to a hidden motor on the 25 per cent gradients of mountain climbing compared to my riding buddy's 53/39.
+While I didn't put the Liv Langma Advanced Pro 0 on a race start line, I feel pretty confident that it would more than hold its own in the peloton, as Sunweb have assured me.
+On the Disc option I might be tempted to tweak the 34/50 compact chainrings for a more race-appropriate selection, but it was tantamount to a hidden motor on the 25 per cent gradients of mountain climbing compared to my riding buddy's 53/39.

-Descending on the Liv Langma Advanced Pro Disc is sublime.
-Disc brakes always deliver that extra confidence, especially as someone with small hands who can often struggle to feel like I've totally got the brakes covered.
+Descending on the Liv Langma Advanced Pro 0 and Disc is sublime. both options always deliver that extra confidence, especially as someone with small hands who can often struggle to feel like I've totally got the brakes covered, the Ulregra hoods make it easier for me to ensure I've got them covered.
 I even put them to the test thanks to some well camouflaged sheep who decided to ambush me at close quarters, which also made me realise how well the bike handles.
 Although a sinuous descent prevents all out speed, it does require agile handling of the left/right hairpins, which the Langma took in its stride.

-Priced at £2,999, the Liv Langma Advanced Pro Disc is going to require more than just pocket change to purchase, but I can honestly say it will be well worth the investment of your hard-earned cash.
+Priced at £4,299 for the iv Langma Advanced Pro 0 and £2,999 for the Advanced Pro Disc is going to require more than just pocket change to purchase, but I can honestly say it will be well worth the investment of your hard-earned cash whatever option you choose.
 It would be perfect for so many riders and styles of riding that the only time it would be left at home is in winter or to go off road.